Journalism: Digital age

 The role and status of journalism, as well as mass media, has undergone changes over the last two decades, together with the advancement of digital technology and publication of news on the Internet.
 This has created a shift in the consumption of print media channels, as people increasingly consume news through e-readers, smartphones, and other electronic devices.
 News organizations are challenged to fully monetize their digital wing, as well as improvise on the context in which they publish in print.
 Newspapers have seen print revenues sink at a faster pace than the rate of growth for digital revenues.

 Notably, in the American media landscape, newsrooms have reduced their staff and coverage as traditional media channels, such as television, grappling with declining audiences.
 For example, between 2007 and 2012, CNN edited its story packages into nearly half of their original time length.
 The compactness in coverage has been linked to broad audience attrition.
 According to the Pew Research Center, the circulation for U.S. newspapers has fallen sharply in the 21st century.
+Digital-first, non-profit newsrooms have grown in response to the need for high-quality information that the private sector has been struggling to provide.

 The digital era also introduced journalism whose development is done by ordinary citizens, with the rise of citizen journalism being possible through the Internet.
 Using video camera-equipped smartphones, active citizens are now enabled to record footage of news events and upload them onto channels like YouTube (which is often discovered and used by mainstream news media outlets).
 News from a variety of online sources, like blogs and other social media, results in a wider choice of official and unofficial sources, rather than only traditional media organizations.

 Demographics in 2016

-A worldwide sample of 27,500 journalists in 67 countries in 2012-2016 produced the following profile:
+A worldwide sample of 27,500 journalists in 67 countries in 2012–2016 produced the following profile: